sahj6002/java-oop-harvey/README.md

-# Java OOP – Learning Projects
+# Java Basics – Learning Projects

+## Description
-A collection of beginner to intermediate Java projects focused on Object-Oriented Programming (OOP) concepts.
-Each project demonstrates a key concept as part of my journey to understand and master OOP in Java.
+A collection of beginner Java projects demonstrating core programming concepts as part of my Java learning journey.

+---

+## Projects

+### 📚 Library Management System
+**Description**: A simple object-oriented program that simulates a library where members can borrow and return books.

+**Concepts**:
+- Classes and Objects
+- Encapsulation
+- Constructors
+- Lists vs. ArrayLists
+- Object Interaction